Modern-Day Golf Courses in Historic St. Augustine

 The World Golf Village provides a great location for those who want to stay and play.
-Choices include the Renaissance World Golf Village Resort, St. Augustine Hotel & Suites, Grande Villas, The Residences and the LaTerra Resort & Spa.
+Choices include the Renaissance World Golf Village Resort, Holiday Inn St. Augustine - World Golf, Grande Villas, The Residences and the LaTerra Resort & Spa.

 Après round, golfers are always welcome at the Murray Bros.
 Caddyshack restaurant – owned by the six Murray brothers including actor Bill.
 Caddyshack’s motto is "Eat, Drink & Be Murray," and this American pub-style place is always fun and relaxed.

 Of course, golfers visiting the area can go just a bit further afield and find layouts that challenge the pros or touch base with history.

 A top choice is a pilgrimage to the Stadium Course at the TPC Sawgrass, home to THE PLAYERS Championship and home of the PGA TOUR.
 Built by renowned architect Pete Dye, the Stadium Course features the instantly recognizable 17th hole, a par 3 with its iconic "island" green.